haruslah/PyscanEX/README.md

   - **Common ports** (typical service ports)
   - **Custom lists / ranges**
   - **All ports** (1–65535) — with explicit warning
-- Concurrent scanning using a thread pool for better performance
 - Optional CSV export of results (`ip,port,status,service`)

 The scanner uses `socket.connect_ex()` to test TCP ports; a return code of `0` indicates an open port.